Banul Mărăcine: Birth of the myth

 In addition to picking up ideas from Vaillant, Alecsandri may have been inspired by the writer Gheorghe Asachi, who endorsed a version of the legend which identified Ronsard's ancestor with a "Romanian knight".
 Asachi believed that this figure was active ca. 1345, leading troops into battle in the Hundred Years' War.
 Published in French by Abdolonyme Ubicini (1855), Alecsandri's poem also functioned as propaganda, canvassing French support for the United Principalities.
 Over the following decades, it inspired other literary works, including an 1874 novella by N. D. Popescu-Popnedea and an 1878 historical drama, in verse, by V. A. Urechia.
 The latter premiered at the National Theater Bucharest for the benefit of Alsace-Lorraine refugees.

+The myth was consolidated and enhanced after 1881, in the newly formed Kingdom of Romania.
+In 1889, Grigore H. Grandea published his novella Zâna Olteniei ("Oltenian Fairy"), part of which centers on Mărăcine.
+It backdated the narrative to the 12th-century Second Bulgarian Empire, showing Ivan Asen and Peter II as the lovers of Mărăcine's two daughters, and depicting one of the Ban's sons, Petru, as a refugee to France (as well as Ronsard's ancestor).
 By 1899, when recorded by critic George Ionescu-Gion, the story had it that a "Baldovin Mărăcine" had settled in France ca. 1320, before the very foundation of Wallachia, becoming Baudouin de Ronsard.
 A competing hypothesis, suggested by the heraldist Bogdan Petriceicu Hasdeu, argued that Ronsard truly had Romanian ancestors, but that these came from Bârlad, in Moldavia.